 Inputs to F are model regressors.
 When you specify the nonlinear ARX model structure, you can choose one of several available nonlinear functions.
 For example, F can represent a weighted sum of wavelets that operate on the distance of the regressors from their means.
-For more information, see Available Nonlinearity Estimators for Nonlinear ARX Models.
+For more information, see Available Mapping Functions for Nonlinear ARX Models.

 Nonlinear ARX regressors can be both delayed input-output variables and more complex, nonlinear expressions of delayed input and output variables.
 Examples of such nonlinear regressors are y(t-1)2, u(t-1)*y(t-2), abs(u(t-1)), and max(u(t-1)*y(t-3),-10).

-A nonlinear ARX model consists of model regressors and a nonlinearity estimator.
-The nonlinearity estimator comprises both linear and nonlinear functions that act on the model regressors to give the model output.
-This block diagram represents the structure of a nonlinear ARX model in a simulation scenario.
+A nonlinear ARX model consists of model regressors and an output function.
+The output function contains one or more mapping objects, one for each model output.
+Each mapping object can include a linear and a nonlinear function that act on the model regressors to give the model output and a fixed offset for that output.
+This block diagram represents the structure of a single-output nonlinear ARX model in a simulation scenario.

 The software computes the nonlinear ARX model output y in two stages:

-It computes regressor values from the current and past input values and past output data.
+It computes regressor values from the current and past input values and the past output data.

-It maps the regressors to the model output using the nonlinearity estimator block.
-The nonlinearity estimator block can include linear and nonlinear blocks in parallel.
-For example:
+It maps the regressors to the model output using an output function block.
+The output function block can include multiple mapping objectslinear, nonlinear, and offset blocks in parallel.
+For example, consider the following equation:

-Here, x is a vector of the regressors, and r is the mean of the regressors x. is the output of the linear function block and is affine when d ≠ 0. d is a scalar offset. represents the output of the nonlinear function block.
-Q is a projection matrix that makes the calculations well conditioned.
-The exact form of F(x) depends on your choice of the nonlinearity estimator.
-You can select from available nonlinearity estimators, such as tree-partition networks, wavelet networks, and multilayer neural networks.
-You can also exclude either the linear or the nonlinear function block from the nonlinearity estimator.
+Here, x is a vector of the regressors, and r is the mean of x. is the output of the linear function block. represents the output of the nonlinear function block.
+Q is a projection matrix that makes the calculations well-conditioned. d is a scalar offset that is added to the combined outputs of the linear and nonlinear blocks.
+The exact form of F(x) depends on your choice of output function.
+You can select from the available mapping objects, such as tree-partition networks, wavelet networks, and multilayer neural networks.
+You can also exclude either the linear or the nonlinear function block from the output function.

 When estimating a nonlinear ARX model, the software computes the model parameter values, such as L, r, d, Q, and other parameters specifying g.

-that store all model data, including model regressors and parameters
+idnlarx objects that store all model data, including model regressors and